usermac/jcpsdirectory/README.md

 ![Etherpad to Web](etherpad-to-web.gif)

 Credit should go to Jonny Strömberg for his listjs that makes the search so very fast on the web page.

+# Mission
+Allow quick search via online for public and staff of Jefferson County Public Schools.
+Secondarily is to provide a JSON feed for our vendor which produces our iOS app.
+Third, it allows a feed for our printed internal Administrative Directory ( with the help of another database.
+See Brian for details ).

 # Workflow